 4. Ban the Electronics

 Sure, the kids will want to stage a coup at first but bring board games or storytelling the family can do together.
 The best part of the RV lifestyle is, if you take advantage of the intimacy, it’s a wonderful way to reconnect with each other.
 Kids quickly get over the withdrawal symptoms surprisingly fast.
+Another idea you may want to implement for your RV is the use of solar panels to generate power.
+While many RVs use generators for their power, RVs and solar power really seem to go hand in hand with each other, and solar panels are the more environmentally friendly option.

 5. Pack Portable Snacks